Why Is Starbucks So Popular?

 Starbucks’ reusable cups have been sold in the company’s shops for a long time.
 By giving customers a 10-cent discount when they bring in these reusable cups for another drink, Starbucks knows that they will retain customers.
 Additionally, the Starbucks logo on these cups acts as free advertising when customers use the cup outside of the shops.

-16. Employee health insurance
+16. Employee Health Insurance

 As you may have heard, Starbucks offers its employees a generous package of benefits, including health care for employees who work 20 or more hours per week.